Tirukkural translations into Polish

 As of 2015, there are at least two translations of the Tirukkural available in the Polish language.

 History of translations

-The first Polish translation of the Kural text was made in prose in 1958 by Wandy Dynowskiej Umadevi, published by the Indo-Polish Library (Biblioteka Polsko-Indyjska).
-It was only a partial translation.
+The first Polish translation of the Kural text was made in prose in 1958 by Umadevi and Wandy Dynowskiej, published by the Indo-Polish Library (Biblioteka Polsko-Indyjska).
+With 141 pages, it was only a partial translation.
 During the same year, a parallel edition by the same translator appeared in Poland.
 A verse translation was made by Bohdan Gębarski, published in 1977 under the title Tirukkural. Święta księga południowych Indii.
 It is a complete translation.
 It was published again in 1998.